-SEMA inspections for racking systems are performed by SEMA approved racking inspectors.
+Inspections for racking systems should always be performed by SEMA approved racking inspectors.
 These inspections are recommended at least once a year by HSE and expert inspections like these are also recommended by the EU.
-We provide exactly this sort of SEMA approved racking inspection at Storage Equipment Experts.
+We provide exactly this sort of racking inspection by a SEMA Approved Racking Inspector at Storage Equipment Experts.

-SEMA inspections should also be performed alongside staff-led racking inspections.
+Racking inspections by a SEMA Approved Racking Inspector should also be performed alongside staff-led racking inspections.
 These inspections should be performed by your PRRS, but they can also be performed by anyone who you judge to be competent enough to perform the task.